harrisonpage/brap/README.md

     deref          URL to a dereferer service
-    icons          Dictionary of username to image, width and height alias          Link a username to another to avoid duplicate icon entries
+    icons          Dictionary of username to image, width and height alias          Link a username to another to avoid duplicate icon entries refresh_rate   Time in milliseconds to check for new messages (60000 = 1m)

 Jerkcity-themed examples for icons are provided for your amusement.